dandi/handbook/docs/13_upload.md

 ## Creating an Account on DANDI
 In order to create a new `Dandiset` and upload your data, you need to have a DANDI account.

-To create a DANDI account you need:
+To create a DANDI account:

 1. [Create a GitHub account](https://github.com/) if you don't have one.
 2. Using your GitHub account, [register a DANDI account](https://gui.dandiarchive.org/#/user/register).